numoonchld/numoonchld.github.io/_posts/2019-12-6-fakir-and-the-watermelon.md

 - a wild watermelon patch had cropped up outside the village
   - the villagers, who had never seen a watermelon before, happened across the watermelon patch
-  - they grew fearful of the waterlmelons and threw stones at it, thinking it was the demon
+  - they grew fearful of the watermelons and threw stones at it, thinking it was the demon

 ![Imgur](https://i.imgur.com/QCaczUE.jpg)

 - the fakir, who knew what a watermelon was, decided to resolve their confusion
-  - while the villagers were throwing stones at the watermelon patch, the fakir approched them and stopped them
+  - while the villagers were throwing stones at the watermelon patch, the fakir approached them and stopped them

 - he advised the villagers to stop throwing stones and observe the patch for a week instead
   - the villagers noticed that the watermelons had done nothing in the week